respowerr/2024api/README.md

-# ACCOUNT - API
+# HELIX  - SUPER API

-Manage accounts and auth for H E L I X
+The 3 original apis merged into a single one.

 ## Paths :
 - #### Endpoint : /account
     - /register (POST)
     - /login (POST)
     - /id (GET, POST, PUT, DELETE) ON JWT PROTECT.

 On GET Method, the endpoint return all accounts ONLY for admins.
+- #### Endpoint : /stock
+    - /warehouse (GET, POST, PUT, DELETE)
+- #### Endpoint : /event
+    - /id (GET, PUT, DELETE)
+    - /type (NOT FOR NOW, sort by type of event)

+On GET Method, the endpoint return all events ONLY for members.

 © 2024 CALLIDOS GROUP